Michael Jordan: Post-retirement

 After his third retirement, Jordan assumed that he would be able to return to his position as Director of Basketball Operations with the Wizards.
-Jordan's previous tenure had produced mixed results and may have also influenced the trade of Richard "Rip" Hamilton for Jerry Stackhouse, although Jordan was not technically Director of Basketball Operations in 2002.
+Jordan's previous tenure had produced mixed results and may have also influenced the trade of Richard Hamilton for Jerry Stackhouse, although Jordan was not technically Director of Basketball Operations in 2002.
 On May 7, 2003, Wizards owner Abe Pollin fired Jordan from the role.
 Jordan later stated that he felt betrayed, and that if he had known he would be fired upon retiring, he never would have come back to play for the Wizards.

 Over the next few years, Jordan played golf in celebrity charity tournaments and spent time with his family in Chicago.
 He also promoted his Jordan Brand clothing line and rode motorcycles.
 Since 2004, Jordan has owned Michael Jordan Motorsports, a professional closed-course motorcycle road racing team that competed with two Suzukis in the premier Superbike championship sanctioned by the American Motorcyclist Association (AMA) until the end of the 2013 season.